-Official KU policies on academic misconduct can be found at https://documents.ku.edu/policies/governance/USRR.htm#art2sect6
+KU policy on academic misconduct: http://policy.ku.edu/governance/USRR#art2sect6

-Disability accommodations: The KU Office of Disability Resources (22 Strong Hall; 785-864-2620 (V/TTY); achieve@ku.edu; http://www.disability.ku.edu) coordinates accommodations and services for all students who are eligible.
+Disability accommodations: The KU Office of Disability Resources (22 Strong Hall; 785-864-2620 (V/TTY); achieve@ku.edu; disability.ku.edu) coordinates accommodations and services for all students who are eligible.
 If you have a disability for which you wish to request accommodations, please contact Disability Resources as soon as possible.
 Please also contact me privately in regard to your needs in this course.

-Religious accommodations: If you know that a scheduled assignment will conflict with a mandated religious observance, please contact me in advance to make appopriate arrangements.
+Religious accommodations: If you know that a scheduled assignment will conflict with a mandated religious observance, please contact me in advance to make appropriate arrangements.